 RHIANNON SKERRITT is a highly skilled performer who graduated from East 15 Acting School.
 She's utilised her physical strengths in roller skating, wire work, gymnastics and sword fighting to secure roles on stage and screen, so acting for Scriptwriters & Co is a walk in the park.
 She recently starred in the Netflix & Secret Cinema production of Stranger Things, and was also the show's flight captain.
 In May 2020, Rhiannon acted in a professional, recorded table read of Suzanna Cardash's screenplay, Voyeuse, as part of the London Screenwriters' Festival.
 Suzanna immediately invited her to join S&Co Actors, and we're delighted to have her in the company.

-DAVID BECK is the writer, producer, actor, and composer of the award-winning film For Francis (Cannes; Athens International Film; Video Film Festival) and directed Backup Plan (Cinequest; Out on Film Atlanta).
+DAVID BECK is the writer, producer, actor and composer of award-winning film For Francis (Cannes; Athens International Film; Video Film Festival), and directed Backup Plan (Cinequest; Out on Film Atlanta).
 His works have been screened worldwide, and he created Streamy-nominated web series Spring Street and film company The Great Griffon, Inc., which tells tales of the underdog.
-David's worked with actors Brian Cox, Randy Graff and director Jack Hofsiss.
+David has worked with actors Brian Cox, Randy Graff and director Jack Hofsiss.
 An advocate for LGBTQ+ equality, his work's been heralded in The New York Times, Time Out, NY Post, HuffPost and Indie Wire, and quoted in the New York Daily News, Metro Weekly in Washington, DC, and Pink News in the UK.